Karimskee/Clowns/README.md

 ---
 ### Functionalities 💡

-patients can schedule appointments, view their records and doctor reports.
+patients can schedule appointments, view their receipts and reports.
-Doctors can write reports, view patients records and reports.
+Doctors can write reports, view their patients' receipts and reports.

 ---
 ### Team 👥